-At the end of the pre counselling meeting the counsellor will agree the next steps with you, and will email you to confirm them.
+At the end of the pre counselling meeting, the counsellor will agree on the next steps with you, and will email you to confirm them.
 They will then place you briefly on a waiting list until a regular appointment slot becomes available, and they can support you while you wait.
 Please bear in mind that your allocated counsellor might not be the same person with whom you have the pre counselling meeting.

 How are the counselling sessions going to take place remotely?

 As the Counselling Service is now operating remotely, all counselling appointments will be held with video calls (via Zoom) or phone calls.
 Once you have booked an appointment with one of our counsellors you will receive an email with instructions on how to set up a Zoom account and a link to access the session at the scheduled time.
-Alternatively, we can offer appointments over the phone, for example if you do not have access to a stable internet connection at home.
+Alternatively, we can offer appointments over the phone, for example, if you do not have access to a stable internet connection at home.

 Are the remote meetings going to be confidential?